 They can be integrated or reserved according to the agreed scope.
 ETENZ can support air conditioning, emergency lighting, auxiliary distribution, fire interfaces, access control, video and monitoring interfaces.

-With the correct corrosion class, installation and maintenance regime, the enclosure can be designed for a service life of 20 years or more.
+With the correct corrosion class, installation and maintenance regime, the enclosure can be designed for a service life of 25 years.
 Final requirements should follow the project specification.

 Equipment list, cabinet dimensions, primary and secondary layout requirements, cable entry method, site corrosion class, transport and lifting limits, and the expected delivery scope help define the solution quickly.